ywangflora/coursedata/hw1-snaqTimeTests/readme.md

    - "h": the maximum number of hybridizations allowed during the analysis: `hmax`
    - "CPUtime": total CPU time, or "Elapsed time".

+   For this exercise, use *only* the commands we have seen so far, like `head`, `echo`, pipes, redirection, and only `grep` to search for things (exercise 3 will provide practice with other tools).

+   Hint: start by finding one or a set of commands to work with a single analysis, like the analysis whose results are in `log/bT1.log` and `out/bT1.out`:

+   - find a command to extract the "root" name of this analysis (`bt1` here), and to capture it in a variable.
+   - find a single command to extract one piece only (like h), again just for this `bt1` analysis.
+   - find another command to extract the CPU time for that analysis.

-   Hint: start with a single command to extract one piece only (like h) for a single analysis.
-Then wrap it in a loop to apply this command to all analyses.
+   Once you have a set of commands that work on a single analysis (to extract info from a pair of files: log and out), then wrap this up into loop, in a script, to apply this to all analyses/files.

 3. Create a script to summarize the results with more information.
    The script should produce a table in `csv` format with 1 row per analysis,